 As I mentioned above, these are just a few of the favorites from the My Little Eater family, and great options for younger babies.
 They’re shorter, fun, and have bright, colorful pictures, perfect for the developing minds of little ones.
 And for books, you can buy brand new or check out local thrift stores to see what gems you can find there too!

-These are a huge hit with most babies and toddlers because they include in them different textures for your child to feel as they read.
-A great way to stimulate their senses, even with newborns and young infants, if you read to them, you can move their hands over the different textures so they can feel what soft, fuzzy, hairy, rough, etc. feels like.
+These are a huge hit with most babies and toddlers because they include different textures for your child to feel as they read.
+It’s a great way to stimulate their senses.
+With newborns and young infants, if you read to them, you can move their hands over the different textures so they can feel what soft, fuzzy, hairy, rough, etc. feels like.